artemiuss/DBs_performance_benchmarking/README.md

 The test was performed on the host with 8 CPU cores, 32GB RAM, SSD drive using Ubuntu 22.04.

 For this benchmark I've forked the [YCSB](https://github.com/brianfrankcooper/YCSB) tool by adding support for PostgreSQL (jsonb) and MySQL (binary json).
+YCSB settings used:
+- `recordcount=1000000` -- the number of records in the dataset at the start of the workload. used when loading for all workloads
+- `operationcount=1000000` -- the number of operations to perform in the workload
+- `workload` -- workload class:
+  - Workload A: Update heavy workload
+  - Workload B: Read mostly workload
+  - Workload C: Read only

 Data structures used in the benchmark: